mike-ward/waywards/_posts/2017-01-15-grand-rapids-rv-show-2017.md

 We went to the Grand Rapids RV show in (surprise) Grand Rapids, Michigan.
 Our goal was to see a Newmar Ventana 3412, similar to the one we ordered.
-Back in November, we looked at 5 or 6 different Newmar coaches, but until today, we never actually saw the 3412 model.
+Back in November we looked at 5 or 6 different Newmar coaches, but until today, we never actually saw the 3412 model.
 Preferring not to wait some indeterminate time for one to appear at a show or dealer lot, we went ahead and ordered one.
 It's not as risky as